Valiant Lady

-Valiant Lady is an American soap opera which ran daily on CBS radio and television from October 12, 1953, to August 16, 1957, at 12:00 PM (EST).
+Valiant Lady is an American soap opera which ran daily on CBS radio and television from October 12, 1953, to August 16, 1957.
 The show's title was taken from a 1930s radio soap opera about a young woman struggling through life but is otherwise very different.
 Like many early soap operas, the show was broadcast live from CBS Studio 57 in Manhattan.

 The series was created by Adrian Spies; the head writer was Charles Elwyn.

 Storyline

 Helen Emerson, the focus of the show, was a forty-ish matron whose husband died in the show's first year.
 Because of her widowhood, she endured financial hardship while continually worrying about her three children's lives.
 Headstrong son Mickey fell for a divorcee, impulsive daughter Diane ran off with a married man, and bratty Kim constantly implored Helen to teach her the latest dance step.
 Helen's biggest romance throughout the series was with Hal Soames, a married airline pilot in the midst of a divorce.
 She finally found peace and happiness in the show's final year, when she married Governor Lawrence Walker.